 CodeRVA is a very exciting new addition to our technology community.
 In September 2017, CodeRVA Regional High School opened its doors to students from thirteen school divisions in the greater Richmond area.
 These students will focus on learning computer science through a next-generation school model.
 A primary goal for CodeRVA is the address the racial, economic and gender inequities in STEM-related education.
 Learn more about this awesome program here (http://coderva.org/faq/)!

 I’m likely biased because Richmond is my hometown, but it’s an exciting city to be a part of right now.
+Check out what CNN wrote about visiting Richmond.
 It is rich with history and going through what a lot of local residents consider a Renaissance.
 Here are a few of my favorite things to do, see and places to eat!

 Fan: The Fan has changed dramatically as VCU has sprawled across this part of the city.
 Filled with late-nineteenth and early twentieth-century homes, this area has a unique character that brings architecture students from all over the world to one of the longest stretches of Victorian architecture in the United States. (site https://en.wikipedia.org/wiki/Fan_district) Check out Scuffletown park and catch a small intimate show while sipping some goodies from Strawberry St Market!